 Source: American Therapeutic Recreation Association

-We currently offer recreational therapy to individuals who qualify under the CLASS program.
+We currently offer recreational therapy to individuals who qualify under the CLASS and YES programs.